RachelCarroll2018/Credit-Card-Transactions-using-SQL/README.md

 ## What difference do you observe between the consumption patterns of cardholder 2 and 18?
 Does the difference suggest a fraudulent transaction?
 Explain your rationale <brk>
 Carholder 2 is utiilizing their card more often on the daily basis and the transactions are less than $20, which could suggest normal spending patterns for coffee, breakfast, gas, etc. Whereas cardholer 18 is using the card just as often for smaller amounts, they also have a very large transaction at least once a month above $1,000.
 This could indicate fraudulent behavior but more information would be required

+Are there any outliers for cardholder ID 25?
+How many outliers are there per month? <brk>

+Do you notice any anomalies?
+Describe your observations and conclusions.<brk>